 The world is changing, and must change if we are to resolve the many life-threatening crises we face.
 The United States Empire is waning, but it is demonstrating that it will not fade peacefully.
 It is up to us to build solidarity for actions that guide us through this next phase of our existence in ways that bring the least harm.

 Take the First Step: Sign on to the Appeal.

 Sunday, September 22 – People’s Mobilization to Stop the US War Machine and Save the Planet Rally and March, Northwest corner of Herald Square near 34th St. and 6th Ave., 2:00 pm.
-Featuring Cornel West, Roger Waters, members of the Embassy Protection Collective, Chairman Omali Yeshitela, Extinction Rebellion, music by Ben Grosscup plus many solidarity, climate crisis, and resistance groups.
-More special guests to be announced.
+Featuring Roger Waters, members of the Embassy Protection Collective, Chairman Omali Yeshitela, Extinction Rebellion, music by Ben Grosscup plus many solidarity, climate crisis, and resistance groups.

 Monday, September 23 – A solidarity evening with countries impacted by US sanctions and interventions.
-“A Path to International Peace: Realizing the Vision of the United Nations Charter.”
-Starts at 6:30 pm (doors open at 6) at the Community Church of New York, 40 East 35th St., NYC, 10016.
-Speakers include representatives of countries directly impacted by the United States’ illegal actions in the forms of unilateral coercive measures (aka sanctions), regime change efforts and military aggression and speakers from grassroots groups organizing to counter these actions.
+“A Path to International Peace: Realizing the Vision of the United Nations Charter.” at the Community Church of New York, 40 East 35th St., NYC, Speakers included representatives of countries directly impacted by the United States’ illegal actions in the forms of unilateral coercive measures (aka sanctions), regime change efforts and military aggression and speakers from grassroots groups organizing to counter these actions.
 Learn about the 120 countries working together for peace through the Non-Aligned Movement and what you can do to build peace.
-Reservations are required.
-Click here to reserve your seat.

 Sign the Global Appeal for Peace!